4wardEnergyResearch/SoWeiT-Connected/README.md

 Switching from the direct line to the public grid is possible at any time to ensure that no more PV-energy is drawn from the direct lines than is actually available.

 ## Data Set
+The example data set consists of anonymized measured data from the pilot in Thannhausen.
+The data is available for two days and includes

+- the energy consumption of eight consumers

+- the energy production of the photvoltaic system

+All data is measured in Watt with a resolution of 15 seconds.

+## Get Started

+1. Download the "SoWeit_Connected_Optimierer.py", the "SoWeiT_Connected_Testfunktion.py" and the testing data set "Testdaten.csv"

+2. If necessary install following libraries:

+   - numpy

+   - pandas

+   - datetime

+3. Install the [cbc-Solver](https://github.com/coin-or/Cbc) for Python

+4. Run the "SoWeiT_Connected_Testfunktion.py"